pseudo-lang/pseudo-python/README.md

 similar constructs and basic types and data structures.
 On that level a lot of dynamic languages are very similar and the only real difference is syntax and methods api.
-That's a feasible task for automatic translation and actually the existance of `pseudon` is to fullfill a need of another existing project.
+That's a feasible task for automatic translation and actually the existance of `Pseudo` is to fullfill a need of another existing project.

-You can almost think of it in a "~json-for-algorithms" way: we express our code with standard basic types, collections and simple classes and we can translate to a common format(pseudon code) and using it as a middle ground between each supported language
+You can almost think of it in a "~json-for-algorithms" way: we express our code with standard basic types, collections and simple classes and we can translate to a common format(pseudo code) and using it as a middle ground between each supported language

-## pseudon-python progress
+## pseudo-python progress

 - [ ] type inference
   - [ ] infers from function usage